 Here’s a quick graph to see how those compare to the most popular countries of the readers of this blog:

 What’s the main reason Japanese people have such a high life expectancy?

-The main reason is the average Japanese diet is extremely low in saturated fat, and relatively high in carbohydrates.
+The main reason is that the average Japanese diet is extremely low in saturated fat and relatively high in carbohydrates.